hyperledger-labs/business-partner-agent/scripts/README.md

 ./kill-tunnels.sh
 ```

-***BE AWARE:*** If you don't have any security enabled the Business Partner API and and the frontend will be publicly available.
+***BE AWARE:*** If you don't have any security enabled the Business Partner API and the frontend will be publicly available.
 This is in particular important when running in Aries mode where the public IP is written to the ledger.

 ### Setup Security